 Nike 3ON3 Tournament

-The Nike Basketball 3ON3 Tournament is taking place on the streets of L.A.
-LIVE Aug.
-3-4, 2019.
-Nike 3ON3 features two fun-filled days of basketball, entertainment, food, giveaways and more.
-All skill levels are invited to compete in the tournament, from “ballers” in the Adult Elite Division to Youth, Wheelchair and Special Olympics divisions.
-The inaugural Nike Basketball 3ON3 Tournament took place in August 2009 and featured over 500 teams and more than 13,000 players and spectators.
-Since then, the Nike Basketball 3ON3 Tournament has grown to become one of the largest 3ON3 street basketball tournaments and fan fests in Los Angeles.
-Annual participation in Nike Basketball 3ON3 exceeds 1,500 teams, 5,000 players and 25,000 spectators, with participants and spectators coming from all over the country.
+Every summer, the Nike Basketball 3ON3 Tournament takes over the streets of L.A.
+LIVE with two fun-filled days of basketball, entertainment, food, giveaways and more.
+All skill levels are invited to compete in the tournament, from “ballers” in the Adult Elite Division to Adult, Teen, Youth, Special Olympics, and Wheelchair divisions.
+The inaugural Nike Basketball 3ON3 Tournament featured over 500 teams and more than 13,000 players and spectators.
+Since then, the tournament has grown to become one of the largest 3ON3 street basketball tournaments and fan fests in Los Angeles.
+Spanning 100 courts, Nike Basketball 3ON3 hosts 1,500 teams, 6,000 players and 25,000 spectators, with participants and spectators coming from all over the country.

 Pauley Pavilion - UCLA